Exafunction/codeium-sublime/README.md

 ## 🚀 Getting started

-*We're currently working on getting Codeium added to Package Control*

-1. Add the `Codeium.sublime-package` file to your `Installed Packages` directory.
+1. Install Codeium from Package Control.

 2. Run the command `Codeium: Sign In` and follow the instructions.